leanprover-community/blog/posts/basic-probabliity-in-lean.md

 def gaussianReal (μ : ℝ) (v : ℝ≥0) : Measure ℝ := -- omitted
 ```
 The definition is followed by an instance `IsProbabilityMeasure (gaussianReal μ v)` that states that this is a probability measure.
 It is defined as the Dirac distribution for `v = 0`.
-The file where the Gaussian is defined also contains properties of its p.d.f.
+The file where the Gaussian is defined also contains properties of its probability density function.

 As another example, to take the uniform distribution on a finite set `s : Set Ω`, use `uniformOn s : Measure Ω`.